MinaProtocol/mina/frontend/website/jobs/fullstack-engineer.markdown

 - Developer tools and SDKs to build applications on top of Coda
 - The command-line interface (CLI) to interact with the Coda client and daemon
-- Bots and services that react and cause to events on the Coda network
+- Automated services and bots that allows users to engage with the Coda network

 ## Requirements